 “Rural development consisting of the infill, development, or redevelopment of existing commercial, industrial, residential, or mixed-use areas, whether characterized as shoreline development, villages, hamlets, rural activity centers, or crossroads developments.”

-When designating residential LAMIRDs, the GMA requires the County to establish logical outer boundaries that contain the development that existed as of July 1, 1990 (the date Thurston County was initially required to plan under the GMA).
+When designating residential LAMIRDs, the GMA requires the county to establish logical outer boundaries that contain the development that existed as of July 1, 1990 (the date Thurston County was initially required to plan under the GMA).
 This “built environment” may include structures located above or below ground, such as buildings and water and sewer lines.
 Residential LAMIRDs also may include limited undeveloped lands that are located within the logical outer boundary, but they should not allow a new pattern of low density sprawl.
 Thurston County used the LAMIRD criteria adopted by the Washington State Legislature in 1997 to designate LAMIRD boundaries.
 Data used to establish these boundaries included aerial photographs from 1990, building permits, and water service systems that were in place by July 1, 1990.

 A relatively small percentage (2.6%) of rural Thurston County is designated as residential LAMIRDs.
 These areas, which allow residential land use at densities greater than 1 unit per 5 acres (see Table 2-3), accommodate lots developed prior to July 1, 1990, and provide some limited infill potential as allowed under the GMA.
 These areas of more intensive rural development include unincorporated communities such as Boston Harbor and Rochester, crossroads communities, neighborhood developments, areas around rural lakes, and some marine shoreline areas.
 The purpose, characteristics, and locational guidelines for each LAMIRD category are described below.